Sirius-al/todo-vue-demo/README.md

 # todo list app

 ### Setup
+for this project we will need 2 terminals

-Open 2 terminals on the project then
+ **First we will open a terminal on the project **

 * change directory to backend `cd backend`,
 * install all npm packages with yarn `yarn install`,